reqnroll/Reqnroll/Reqnroll.TestProjectGenerator/README.md

-# SpecFlow.TestProjectGenerator
+# Reqnroll.TestProjectGenerator
-Code for generating the Visual Studio projects during the tests of SpecFlow &amp; SpecFlow+Runner
+Code for generating the Visual Studio projects during the tests of Reqnroll &amp; SpecFlow+Runner